Use dynamic zones to define network perimeters based on location, IP address type, and autonomous system number (ASN).

 Requests that come from Tor anonymizing proxies are considered to be within the dynamic zone.

 |Not Tor anonymizer proxy||

 Since the ASN represents an entire network of IP addresses, specifying an ASN can help you reduce overhead as an alternative to entering a list of multiple IP addresses.
 You can use online ASN lookup tools to find the ASN for a given IP address.
-For an example of an ASN Lookup tool, see DNSChecker.
+For an example of an ASN lookup tool, see DNSChecker.

-- Okta resolves the location, proxy type, or ASN for that IP and compares it with the dynamic zone configuration (location, proxy type or ASN) to determine if the request is from within that dynamic zone.
+If the IP chain of the request contains one IP address, Okta resolves the location, proxy type, or ASN.
+Okta compares these values to the dynamic zone configuration to determine if the request came from that dynamic zone.

-Dynamic zone Evaluation example
+Dynamic zone evaluation example